gghg1989/pxdot/readme.md

 ## Planned Features

-- **Pallete Management** - Manage your palletes across sprites to maintain a consistant pallete for your entire game, with built in Pallete analysis tools and automatic color correction.
+- **Palette Management** - Manage your palettes across sprites to maintain a consistent palette for your entire game, with built in Palette analysis tools and automatic color correction.

 - **Dithering Brushes** - Take advantage of dithering research normally reserved for gifs to make your pixel art amazing.